All Episodes

 Thank you very much, sir.

-But uh so my point here is this.
+But so my point here is this.

-Uh there were many that stayed conservative the whole debate.
+There were many that stayed conservative the whole debate, but overall were not unified.

 They did not present themselves as an ideologically pure conservative party.

-But if you compare the Republican debate to the Democrat debate, they all presented themselves as supporters of big government, uh reduction in individual freedom, uh redistribution of wealth, they all presented themselves as that, and in that way, I feel like the Democrat Party is very ideologically pure and unified, and they use that power to their advantage when they're trying to create legislation.
+But if you compare the Republican debate to the Democrat debate, they all presented themselves as supporters of big government, reduction in individual freedom, redistribution of wealth.

 Well, there's no question.

-There's no look, this cuts both ways.
+Look, this cuts both ways.

 On the Republican side, you could say they're not monolithic.

-There's all kinds of different points of view, welcome in the Republican Party, i.e.
+There's all kinds of different points of view welcome in the Republican Party, i.e.

-the big tent, that we are not exclusionary of people.
+the big tent that we are not exclusionary of people.

 But that doesn't seem to persuade anybody.

-It Doesn't seem to say to people, you know, the Republican Party is pretty good.
+It doesn't seem to say to people, you know, the Republican Party is pretty good.

 They allow all kinds of different ways of thinking.